Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 <h3>Step 3: Obtaining access to the "accounting" folders as a normal client user</h3>

-In your Domain Controller VM, go to Active Directory Users and Computers by searching it the Windows search bar, right click on your root domain name and create a new Organization Unit and name is "SECURITY GROUP."
+In your Domain Controller VM, go to "Active Directory Users and Computers" by searching it the Windows search bar, right click on your root domain name, create a new Organization Unit and name it "SECURITY GROUP."

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d6.png" />
 </p>

-Create a new group inside "SECURITY GROUP" by right clicking, hover to "New" and selecting "Group."
+Create a new group inside "SECURITY GROUP" by right clicking, hovering over to "New" and selecting "Group."
 Name the group "ACCOUNTANTS" and press OK.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d7.png" />
 </p>

-Now go to the "accounting" folder you made in your C:\ drive and share it "ACCOUNTANTS" and give it read/write access.
+Now go to the "accounting" folder you made in your C:\ drive and share it to "ACCOUNTANTS" and give it read/write access permission.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d8.png" />